-On January 12, 2015, President Obama announced the release of the final concepts and principles for a Voluntary Code of Conduct (VCC) related to the privacy of customer energy usage data for utilities and third parties.
-The final VCC is the result of a 22-month multi-stakeholder effort that was facilitated by the Energy Department's Office of Electricity Delivery and Energy Reliability (DOE) in coordination with the Federal Smart Grid Task Force.
-The VCC, which has now been branded as the DataGuard Energy Data Privacy Program (DataGuard), provides companies with a consumer-facing mechanism for demonstrating their commitment to protecting consumers' data and thus increase consumer confidence.
+DataGuard started in January 2015 when President Obama announced the release of the final concepts and principles for a Voluntary Code of Conduct (VCC) related to the privacy of customer energy usage data for utilities and third parties.
+The final VCC is the result of a 22-month multi-stakeholder effort that was facilitated by the Energy Department's Office of Electricity in coordination with the Federal Smart Grid Task Force.
+The VCC, which has now been branded as DataGuard provides a framework for establishing practices that protect the access, use, and sharing of customer data.
+Here are 7 facts about DataGuard:

 Consumers and industry stakeholders can learn more about the DataGuard Energy Data Privacy Program at www.DataGuardPrivacyProgram.org.